Peso Mortgages in Mexico: Why They're Mainly for Locals

 | Income in pesos | Natural | Currency conversion required |

-The currency risk problem with peso mortgages
+What should buyers verify on the currency risk problem with peso mortgages?

 Even if a US buyer qualifies for a peso mortgage, the denomination creates ongoing economic exposure that most financial advisors would flag as problematic.